 If you know Matty Epstein, our Director of MLS Sales, you’ve probably heard him say, “MLSs are like snowflakes – each unique in their own way”.
 That’s a fact.
 At FBS, we’re well prepared to address each unique MLS with an experienced team and proven technology that’s always been ahead of the industry curve.
 Whether offering guidance to help you determine which path is best for your situation, helping navigate which fields to pick when consolidating, or implementing what’s needed within the Flexmls System to address what is most important and unique to your market and subscribers, we pride ourselves on bringing years of hands-on experience and insight, powerful technology, and reliability you can trust to ensure your success.
 CEO and President of FBS, Michael Wurzer, said it best, “FBS is and always will be a partner dedicated to the success of our MLS customers– no matter what that looks like.
 Whether data sharing, consolidating, or staying local and independent we have the team and technology to support your continued growth.”

 We’d love to hear from you and earn the opportunity to help you address your market’s needs and goals.
-Please reach out if you’d like to talk.
-We’d love to answer any questions you might have.
+Leave us a comment below.
+We welcome your thoughts, and we’d love to answer any questions you might have.